 Variety calls Take Out "a deeply affecting portrayal of struggling immigrants in Gotham" and "beautiful in unexpected ways".
 This truly indie film represents all of the buzz and cutting-edge potential associated with today's extreme micro-budget independent guerilla filmmaking.

-Filmmakers Shih-Ching Tsou and Sean Baker, who between them wrote, directed, produced, shot and edited the film, have been winning awards and receiving glowing reviews wherever the film has screened.
+Filmmakers Shih-Ching Tsou and Sean Baker, who both wrote, directed, produced, shot and edited the film, have been winning awards and receiving glowing reviews wherever the film has screened.

 "Take Out" is the story of a young Chinese immigrant who rides silently through the dark rain soaked streets of Manhattan and comes face to face with countless apartment dwellers who simply see him as an anonymous and faceless delivery boy.
 Yet inside this quiet and nameless man burns an intense conflict from which there may be no escape.

-A favorite on the film festival circuit, "Take Out" will be a Theatrical release that rocks the indie-world and a wonderful addition to the CAVU film library.
+A favorite on the film festival circuit, "Take Out" was a Theatrical release that rocked the indie-world and is a wonderful addition to the CAVU theatrical roster.
 "Take Out" represents the type of indie-product that CAVU has become so closely associated with.